OWASP/www-policy/operational/code-of-conduct.md

 - Refrain from any activities which might constitute a conflict of interest or otherwise damage the reputation of employers, the information security profession, or the Foundation;
 - To maintain and affirm our objectivity and independence;
 - To reject inappropriate pressure from industry or others;
-- Not intentionally injure or impugn the professional reputation of practice of colleagues, clients, or employers;
+- Not intentionally injure or impugn the professional reputation or practice of colleagues, clients, or employers;
 - Treat everyone with respect and dignity; and
 - To avoid relationships that impair — or may appear to impair — OWASP's objectivity and independence.